24 Different Types of Bees in Michigan

 Unlike other bee species, it is not aggressive and will not sting unless disturbed.

-This bee is an important pollinator of a variety of plants, including crops such as apples, raspberries, strawberries, and clover.
-It is also known to pollinate some wildflowers, including daisies, thistles, and goldenrod.
+This bee is an important pollinator of various plants, including crops such as apples, raspberries, strawberries, and clover.
+It also pollutes some wildflowers, including daisies, thistles, and goldenrod.

 The Bicolored Striped Sweat Bee is an important part of Michigan’s ecosystem and contributes significantly to local agriculture.